-FREE Tuition at World-Class Public Universities
+Low or No Tuition at Many Public Universities

 Germany is the dream destination for budget-conscious students - most public universities charge ZERO tuition fees, just a small semester fee of €150–350.
 Germany combines excellent engineering and technology education with a booming economy and the 18-month job seeker visa after graduation.